abhayshaw1601/vibe_coding_hackathon/README.md

 hosted link  :  https://ml-vizualizer.streamlit.app/

+for testing   use this        AIzaSyDRDY_xkrfrVuNGAD-zUVSqN0d_7VhZxUU        api key in the input box

 An interactive educational web application for learning logistic regression concepts through hands-on visualization and AI-powered explanations.

 ## ✨ Features